 The Sons of Temperance was a brotherhood of men who promoted temperance and mutual support.
 It spread rapidly throughout the U.S. during the 1840s.
 It was the best known fraternal temperance group at that time.
 But its membership was secret.

-1. To shield brothers from the evils of intemperance.
+1. Shield brothers from the evils of intemperance.

-2. To provide help in times of sickness or death.
+2. Provide help in times of sickness or death.

 3. Raise the character of brothers.

 Nor was it inexpensive to be a member.
 The Sons of Temperance had an initiation fee of two dollars.
 This was expensive.
 It was equal to a typical worker’s weekly incomer.
 In addition, the weekly fee was six cents.

 The Sons of Temperance was also a mutual insurance company.
 It paid $30.00 to the family of each brother who died.
 It paid $15.00 to the family of each brother whose wife died.

-Brothers were required to visit any sick brother at least once a day.
-Any brothers who were ill were identified at each meeting of the brotherhood.
+Brothers had to visit any sick brother at least once a day.
+And the names of any brothers who were ill were announced at each meeting of the brotherhood.

 The Sons of Temperance spread rapidly during the 1840s.
 It had over 5,000 chapters in the U.S., England, Ireland, and Australia.

 - Blocker, J. et al. Alcohol and Temperance.
 Santa Barbara: ABC-CLIO.

 Gusfield, J. Symbolic Crusade.
 Status Politics and the American Temperance Movement.
 Urbana: U. of Illinois Press, 1963.

 Longmate, N. The Waterdrinkers.
 A History of Temperance.
 London: Hamilton, 1968.